 - a person who is of retirement age, registered as a jobseeker and does not currently have a job.

-Apprenticeship lasts as long as is necessary to acquire the practical skills needed for work, but no more than four months.
-The suitability of the apprenticeship is assessed by the Unemployment Insurance Fund; the duration of the apprenticeship is agreed upon between the client, employer and the Unemployment Insurance Fund, on the basis of the requirements of the position and how well the client matches them.
+Apprenticeship lasts as long as is necessary to acquire the practical skills needed for work, but not more than four months.
+The duration of the apprenticeship is agreed upon between the client, the employer, and the Estonian Unemployment Insurance Fund on the basis of the requirements of the position and how well the client matches them.
 A trainee can participate in apprenticeship up to 8 hours a day and 40 hours a week.

-During the apprenticeship, we will pay remuneration to the employer for the supervision – 27,84 per day during the first month, 20,88 per day during the second month and 13,92 per day during the third and the fourth month.
+During the apprenticeship, we will pay remuneration to the employer for the supervision – EUR 27.84 per day during the first month, EUR 20.88 per day during the second month, and EUR 13.92 per day during the third and fourth month.

 When organising apprenticeship, the employer is required to do the following:

-- arrange supervision and mentoring for the trainee;
+- to arrange supervision and mentoring for the trainee;

-- keep records of participation in the work practice;
+- to keep records of participation in the apprenticeship;

-- provide the Unemployment Insurance Fund with feedback on the trainee’s apprenticeship in the form of apprenticeship records;
+- to provide the Estonian Unemployment Insurance Fund with feedback on the trainee’s apprenticeship in the form of apprenticeship records;

-- submit, to the Unemployment Insurance Fund, a participation sheet concerning the days of apprenticeship participation for the previous month by the 5th day of each month.
+- to submit to the Estonian Unemployment Insurance Fund a participation sheet concerning the days of apprenticeship participation for the previous month by the 5th day of each month;